English Curriculum

 World Literature is a one-semester course designed to expose students to cultures, experiences, and traditions from around the world through the literature of those cultures.
 Various genres will be explored including short stories, nonfiction, poems, and plays.
 Emphasis will be placed on increasing reading proficiency, expanding the students' vocabulary, and finding common concerns and themes across cultural lines.
 Students will also compose weekly Reading/Viewing Journals in which the student will record reactions for material read/viewed outside of class assignments.

-The purpose of this course is to provide students with the skills necessary to communicate in formal and informal situations.
+Speech and Persuasive writing provides students with the skills necessary to communicate in formal and informal situations.
 Emphasis will be placed on organizational skills, research skills, writing skills, preparation, and presentation.
 Presentations will include informative speaking, persuasive speaking, oral interpretation, parliamentary procedure and debate.
+Extra emphasis will be placed on persuasive writing and presentation.

 11th Grade English – American Literature